Funding your study and scholarship opportunities

 We use information given in your admissions application form to make decisions about Scholarship awards.
 Any applicant that applies will need to ensure that their application is completed in full and that they meet all the entry requirements.
 Scholarship decisions are made based on:

-- Academic excellence i.e. verifiable achieved or predicted qualifications, normally a first or equivalent
+- Academic excellence i.e. verifiable achieved or predicted qualifications

 - Demonstrable work/voluntary experience within chosen field and an articulation of mature contribution/experience gained during this experience

-- A very strong personal statement outlining why you have chosen your programme, referring to your overall profile, including achievements to date, career aspirations, research experience, any publications and any experience already gained
+- A very strong personal statement outlining why you have chosen your programme, highlighting your skills, referring to your overall profile, including achievements to date, career aspirations, research experience, any publications and any experience already gained

 - Research experience and publications (if any)